Sultanate of Women

-The Sultanate of Women (قادينلر سلطنتى) was a period when some concubines, mothers, sisters and grandmothers of the sultans of the Ottoman Empire exerted extraordinary political influence.
+The Sultanate of Women (قادينلر سلطنتى) was a period when some concubines, mothers, sisters and grandmothers of the sultans of the Ottoman Empire exerted political influence.

 This phenomenon took place from roughly 1534 to 1715, beginning in the reign of Suleiman the Magnificent with the rise of Hürrem Sultan and ending with the death of Gülnuş Sultan.
 These women were either the concubines of the sultan, referred to as haseki sultans, or the mothers of the sultan, known as valide sultans.
-All of them were of slave origin, as was expected during the sultanate, since the traditional idea of marriage was considered inappropriate for the sultan, who was not expected to have any personal allegiances beyond his governmental role; however, Hürrem Sultan managed to become the legal wife of Suleiman, and Nurbanu Sultan, Safiye Sultan, and Kösem Sultan might have also married their respective sultans.
+All of them were of slave origin, as was expected during the sultanate, since the traditional idea of marriage was considered inappropriate for the sultan, who was not expected to have any personal allegiances beyond his governmental role; however, Hürrem Sultan and Nurbanu Sultan managed to become the legal wife of Suleiman I and Selim II respectively and Safiye Sultan and Kösem Sultan might have also married their respective sultans.

-During this time, haseki and valide sultans often held political and social sway, which allowed them to influence the daily running of the empire and undertake philanthropic works as well as to request the construction of buildings such as the large Haseki Sultan Mosque complex and the prominent Valide Sultan Mosque, also known as the New Mosque, in Eminönü.
+During this time, some haseki and valide sultans held political and social sway, which allowed them to influence the daily running of the empire and undertake philanthropic works as well as to request the construction of buildings such as the large Haseki Sultan Mosque complex and the prominent Valide Sultan Mosque, also known as the New Mosque, in Eminönü.